mikitz/shuryogeumku/lib/prompt.md

 You are going to make a SSG site using generateStaticParams in this project.
 You will use data from @/lib/data to create a static page for every spell, item, and monster in the game.

-The homepage is an index file that routes to a table of /spells, /items, and /monsters.
+The homepage is an index file that routes to a table of /spells, /items, and /monsters and should be simple, just 3 tailwind cards for the three routes.
 Also have index files that are tables of, e.g. /spells/wizard, /spells/evocation, /items/weapon, /items/armor, /items/poisons, /items/potions, /monsters/aberration, /monsters/beast, etc.

+The tables should be formatted HTML tables with columns (e.g., name, level/school for spells)

 The data will only be taken from xphb, xdmg, and xmm.